qualisign/optipulse.github.io/whitepaper.md

     1. Create Wallet

         To create a new wallet, you just need to come up with a good password (your private key.)
-Careful!
+Be careful!
 If you lose/forget this, it can never be retrieved.

     2. Open Wallet